mhorga/mhorga.github.io/_posts/2015-11-02-markup-for-xcode-playgrounds.markdown

 Inside the block we have a __#__ symbol that gives us a __level 1 heading__ (largest possible).
 Next, we have the word `simple` surrounded by __\*__ symbols.
 This will give our word the `italic` formatting.
 Then we have the __\___ symbol as another way of having `italic` formatting.
 Going further, we see two ways to have `bold` formatting, either by using __\**__ or __\____ symbols to surround our text.

 Finally, we notice on the last line that the word __Next__ is first surrounded by square brackets and then preceded by the __@__ symbol and surrounded by parentheses.
 This is a composed syntax expression.
 You will later learn that this syntax is used for `URLs`, `images` and page `navigation`.
 In this case we have navigation to the next page available in the playground.
-Let's see how our page looks so far:
+Let's see how our page looks so far.
+For this, let's activate the `markup` validator.
+On the `Xcode` menu, go to `Editor` --> `Show Rendered Markup`:

 ![alt text](https://github.com/Swiftor/Markup/raw/master/images/page1.png "Page 1")

 As of now, there is no other page in our playground (even though the image shows there are :-D) so let's create one first.
 At the bottom left side of the playground there is a __+__ button.
 Click it to add a __New Page__ to the playground.
 Name it __page2__ or whatever name you wish.
-Now let's activate the markup.
-On the `Xcode` menu, go to `Editor` --> `Show Rendered Markup`.
-If you go back to the first page you will see all the nice formatting we have been working on.
-Click `Next` and it will go to your (empty) second page.
+If you go back to the first page and click `Next` it will go to your (empty) second page.
 Everything looks great so far!

 Next, let's go back to the `Editor` menu and choose `Show Raw Markup` so we can write code again.
 On the second page let's write the following markup code: